Kyriakopoulos impressed by Sassuolo teammate Boga | Goal.com

 Getty Images

-Giorgos Kyriakopoulos has named Jeremie Boga as one of the Sassuolo players he is most impressed with.
+Giorgos Kyriakopoulos has named Jeremie Boga as one of the Sassuolo players he is most impressed by.

 The Ivory Coast forward has been one of the standout players for the Neroverdi this season, scoring seven goals and further providing four assists in 23 Serie A appearances.